Drug Distributor Accreditation Criteria

 Qualifying wholesale distributors shall maintain and enforce policies and procedures that:

-- Ensure the integrity, legitimacy, and authenticity of prescription drug and device purchase orders and/or requests.
+- Ensure the integrity, legitimacy, and authenticity of prescription drug and prescription device purchase orders and/or requests.

 - Establish a process that ensures the verification of vendor and customer licenses using data from appropriate state and federal agencies, at least annually.

-- Ensure the regular verification of the identity, legitimacy, and proper operation of entities seeking to sell or purchase prescription drug and device products, including the verification that trading partners are authorized pursuant to federal law.
+- Ensure the regular verification of the identity, legitimacy, and proper operation of entities seeking to sell or purchase prescription drugs and/or prescription devices.
+If the facility receives, purchases, stores, handles, sells, or distributes Drug Supply Chain Security Act-defined prescription drug products, the facility must initially and thereafter verify that trading partners are authorized pursuant to federal law.

-- Ensure prescription drug suppliers are engaged in the lawful distribution of prescription drugs obtained from legitimate sources.
-This includes an understanding of the vendor’s sources of prescription drugs and assurance the vendor will provide prescription drugs obtained from lawful sources.
+- Ensure prescription drug and prescription device suppliers are engaged in the lawful distribution of prescription drugs and prescription devices obtained from legitimate sources.
+This includes an understanding of the vendor’s sources of prescription drugs and prescription devices assurance that the vendor will provide prescription drugs and prescription devices obtained from lawful sources.

-- Authorized trading partners are subject to the verification requirements under federal law, which include provisions for promptly investigating and validating any applicable TH and TI in the possession of the manufacturer, wholesale distributor, or repackager in response to a suspect product determination.
+- Authorized trading partners are subject to the verification requirements under federal law, which include provisions for promptly investigating and validating any products in the possession of the manufacturer, repackager, wholesale distributor, or dispenser in response to a suspect product determination.

-- Ensure that the drugs or devices found to be unacceptable under these criteria are quarantined from the rest of stock until it is determined that the drugs and devices are not outdated, damaged, deteriorated, misbranded, counterfeited, or adulterated and they are further determined to be fit for human use.
+- Ensure that the drugs and/or devices found to be unacceptable under these criteria are quarantined from the rest of the stock until it is determined that the drugs and/or devices are not outdated, damaged, deteriorated, misbranded, counterfeited, or adulterated, and they are further determined to be fit for human use.
 This includes the quarantine and reporting of suspect and illegitimate product in accordance with federal law.

-- Ensure that each outgoing shipment shall be carefully inspected for identity of the drugs or devices and to ensure that there is no delivery of drugs or devices that have been damaged in storage or held under improper conditions.
+- Ensure that each outgoing shipment shall be carefully inspected for the identity of the prescription drugs and/or prescription devices and to ensure that there is no delivery of drugs and/or devices that have been damaged in storage or held under improper conditions.

 Returned, Damaged, and Outdated Drugs

-Qualifying wholesale distributors shall maintain and enforce policies and procedures that incorporate items 1 through 6 below and include provisions under federal law for manufacturers, wholesale distributors, and repackagers to quarantine suspect and illegitimate product, maintain records relating to illegitimate product determinations for not less than 6 years, and provide illegitimate product notifications to FDA and trading partners.
+Qualifying wholesale distributors shall maintain and enforce policies and procedures that incorporate items 1. through 6. below and include provisions under federal law for manufacturers, wholesale distributors, and repackagers to quarantine suspect and illegitimate product, maintain records relating to illegitimate product determinations for not less than six years, and provide illegitimate product notifications to Food and Drug Administration and trading partners:

 - Ensure that any drug or device that is outdated, damaged, deteriorated, misbranded, counterfeited, suspected of being counterfeited, adulterated, or otherwise deemed unfit for human use be quarantined and physically separated from other drugs and devices until it is returned to either the manufacturer or wholesale distributor from which it was acquired, or the destruction of the drug or device is authorized.